 How is the chaplain effectively using documentation?
-To demonstrate this competency, examples are to be provided at the end of each verbatim.
+To demonstrate this competency, examples are to be provided at the end of each chaplain clinical contact narrative.

 PRO6: Foster a collaborative relationship with community clergy and faith group leaders.

 How does the chaplain function as a liaison between the organization s/he serves and the local religious community?